-Admission to the Executive MBA program occurs three times each year.
+Admission to the MBA program occurs three times each year.
 Application deadlines are June 15 for a fall start, October 15 for a winter start, and February 15 for a spring start.

 Phase One consists of an orientation, six core courses and a comprehensive examination (18 credits).
 This phase provides a solid grounding in general management fundamentals.
 Upon successful completion, students may apply to receive the Post-Baccalaureate Diploma in Management (PBDM).